garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 # Quantum Supply Sales Analysis
 Sales analysis of an e-commerce company

 # Overview
 ## About Quantum Supply

-Quantum Supply is a dynamic e-commerce platform focused on high-quality tech products and gadgets.
-Since its 2018 launch, it has become a preferred choice for tech enthusiasts, offering a curated range of premium electronics like gaming monitors, headphones, and laptops.
-Known for providing the latest technology at competitive prices, Quantum Supply is dedicated to outstanding customer service and fast, dependable shipping both across North America and internationally.
-Serving a diverse customer base, from casual users to tech professionals, the platform continually introduces new products and exclusive deals.
+Quantum Supply is a leading e-commerce platform specializing in high-quality tech products and gadgets.
+Since launching in 2018, it has become a top choice for tech enthusiasts, offering a carefully selected range of premium electronics—including gaming monitors, headphones, and laptops—from brands like Apple, Samsung, and Bose.
+With global shipping, competitive pricing, and a constantly refreshed lineup of new products and loyalty program offers, Quantum Supply delivers an exceptional shopping experience for tech lovers everywhere.

 ### Dataset
+The data set contains records of sales including items not limited to the user id, product, purchase date, region, country, currency, and purchase platform.

 The full ERD of the sales dataset can be found [here.](https://github.com/user-attachments/assets/5f9ee2a7-9383-4618-80ba-45ff34bc1bb1)

 # Sales Performance Summary

 ### Overall Trends
-- From 2019-2022, the company generated **$28M** from **108k total orders**, with **December** being the best-performing month and **February** and **October** consistently the worst.
+- From 2019-2022, the company generated **$28M** from **108k total orders**, 2019 saw the lowest annual revenue at $3.8M with a peak annual revenue reaching $10M in 2020.

-- Sales and order count growth were aligned, with the highest month over month increase occuring in **March 2020** at 50% and the steepest decline in **October 2022** at -55%.
-Annual Sales growth was highest bewteen 2019 and 2020 at 163% (YoY) with 2021 to 2022 experiencing a 46% decrease in sales year over year.
+- Sales and order count growth were aligned, with the highest month over month increase occurring in **March 2020** at 50% and the steepest decline in **October 2022** at -55%.

+- Annual Sales growth was highest bewteen 2019 and 2020 at 163% (YoY) with 2021 to 2022 experiencing a 46% decrease in sales year over year.

 ### Best-Selling Product/Region
 - **North America**, particularly the U.S., accounted for over **50% of revenue**, with **$14M in sales** from **50k orders**.
-- The **27-inch 4K Gaming Monitor**, **Apple AirPods**, and **MacBook Air** contributed **85%** of total sales, amounting to **$22M** combined.
+- The **27-inch 4K Gaming Monitor**, **Apple AirPods**, **MacBook Air**, and **Thinkpad Laptop** contributing **96%** of total sales, amounting to **$27M** combined.

 ### Loyalty Program
 - By 2022, spending by loyalty and non-loyalty members reached equilibrium, but **non-loyalty members spending declined**.